WillKoste/WillKoste/README.md

 ### Who am I?

-My name is Will, and am currently residing in Charleston, SC with my best friend and spotted companion - Doobie.
+My name is Will, and am currently residing in Charleston, SC with my the spotted guy in the PFP.

 ## What am I working on?